 Gurpreet Ghuggi

 Gurpreet Ghuggi is an Indian actor, best known for Tamil cinema.
-Gurpreet Ghuggi began their career in 2009.
+Gurpreet Ghuggi began their career in 2009 and has been a prominent figure in the industry for over 17 years.
 With 30 credits to their name, Gurpreet Ghuggi remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Gurpreet Ghuggi's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones